 This policy explains the responsibilities of the instructor, the AAMI administration, the student and the proctor.
 Students need to be familiar with the responsibilities of all the parties to ensure that their proctoring needs are met.
-For detailed information, see the proctor policy in the online section of the AAMI website.
+For detailed information, see the proctor policy in the online section of the AAMI website at www.funeraleducation.org.